Upcoming Field Trips

 Not a PAS member?
 Join here!

 This field trip is offered by reservation only.
 To reserve a spot go to https://www.arboretum.org/events/bird-walk-with-pasadena-audubon-8/.
-Registration is scheduled to open at 9 AM on Tuesday, June 6, 2023.
-Also be sure to check out the Arboretum's current COVID policies.
+Registration is scheduled to open at 9 AM on Tuesday, July 9, 2024.

 PHOTO: Red-whiskered Bulbul (Pycnonotus jocosus) by Luke Tiller.